 A lug version of Knotted Lacing.
 Adding an overhand knot at each crossover increases friction and keeps the lacing much firmer.
 Ideal for tightening ice skates, rollerblades, etc.

-1. The lace runs straight across the bottom (grey section) and up through both bottom lugs.
+• Begin straight across the bottom (grey section) and up through both bottom lugs.

-2. The ends are crossed over each other and are then knotted with a single overhand knot, which is identical to the Starting Knot.
+• The ends are crossed, then knotted with a single overhand knot, which is identical to the Starting Knot.

 Keeps lacing tight